 The New York Film Academy Master of Fine Arts (MFA) in Filmmaking is an accelerated, six semester, conservatory-based, full-time graduate study program.
-Designed to educate committed prospective filmmakers in a handsimmersion, total professional on, environment, the New York Film Academy Master of Fine Arts in Filmmaking provides a creative setting in which to challenge, inspire, and perfect the talents of its student body.
+Designed to educate committed prospective filmmakers in a hands-on, total immersion, professional environment, the New York Film Academy Master of Fine Arts in Filmmaking provides a creative setting in which to challenge, inspire, and perfect the talents of its student body.
 Filmmaking students follow an intensive curriculum and achieve multiple learning and production goals.
-In a combination of handson classroom education and intense film students shoots. acquire а sound understanding and appreciation of motion picture arts and aesthetics, and learn to knowledge into professional integrate experience.
+In a combination of hands-on classroom education and intense film shoots, students acquire a sound understanding and appreciation of motion picture arts and aesthetics, and learn to integrate knowledge into professional experience.